trxdave/photography-blog/README.md

 1. Create a User-Friendly Interface: Design a clean, intuitive interface that allows users to easily navigate through the blog, view photography posts, and interact with the content.
 2. Build a Responsive Website: Ensure that the blog is fully responsive and accessible on various devices, including desktops, tablets, and smartphones.
 3. Implement Photography Showcase Features: Develop features that allow photographers to upload their work, add descriptions, and categorize their photos for better visibility.
-4. Enable Community Interaction: Integrate functionality for comments, likes, and shares to foster community engagement and interaction among users.
+4. Enable Community Interaction: Integrate functionality for comments, and likes.
 5. Optimize Performance: Ensure the website loads quickly and efficiently, providing a smooth user experience even with high-resolution images.

 ## User Goals